-- Decide whether working after retirement is right for you.
+- decide whether working after retirement is right for you; and

-On the face of it, these sound simple.
+On the face of it, these steps sound simple.
 However, each step contains a variety of actions required to successfully implement each step.
-Each steps also has its own challenges and pitfalls.
-The authors provide suggestions for how to navigate each step and avoid pitfall inherent in each.
+Each step also has its own challenges and pitfalls.
+The authors provide suggestions for how to navigate each step and avoid the pitfalls inherent in each.

-I liked this book’s holistic approach to retirement planning, which includes more than just money.
+I liked this book’s holistic approach to retirement planning, which includes more than a discussion of money.
 My main criticism is that it failed to recognize how stretched-thin most workers are.
 With the current business culture of long hours and toxic overwork, many pre-retirees don’t have time to do all the things that the book says to do.
 I know I didn’t.

-I didn’t actually start working the steps of this book until after I retired.
-I’m still working them.
-I think most retirees will face the issues raised by this book and will benefit from the book’s recommendations.
+I think most pre-retirees will face the issues raised by this book and will benefit from the book’s recommendations.
 Check it out at the library, pick up a used copy, or buy it here.